 You will normally have two A Levels at Grade E or above.
 For overseas candidates: International Baccalaureate, Abitur and Gymnasium are recognised.
 Alternatives may be considered.

-English language requirements (if applicable): IELTS Band 6 (General or Academic Training) or above; or Trinity College London – Integrated Skills in English level II or above; or Cambridge English: First Certificate – grades A or B.
+English language requirements (if applicable): IELTS (General or Academic Training) minimum 5.5 in all four areas; or B2 First (Cambridge English) minimum 160 in all four areas; or Trinity College London – Integrated Skills in English level II or above.

 If you require a Tier 4 (General) Student visa to study in the UK you may require a Secure English Language Test (SELT).
 More information can be found at gov.uk.